-PC21 is the price control for NI Water for the five year period from 2021.
+PC21 is our fourth price control for NI Water.
+It covers the five-year period commencing 1 April 2021.

-The PC21 Approach document describes four phases of our price control process and detailed the key milestones associated for each phase.
-The first three phases of the programme were delivered to schedule with the submission of NI Water’s Business Plan on the 31 January 2020.
-COVID19 has however impacted our ability to progress the assessment of NI Water’s Business Plan.
-As a result, we have now delayed the publication of our draft determination for PC21 until 24 September 2020 to provide sufficient time for us to properly assess the company’s submission.
-We have adjusted the remaining milestones accordingly and the amended timeline to completion of the PC21 determination process is shown in the table below.
-Formal notification of this decision was issued to all key stakeholders on 1 June 2020.
+The first three phases were delivered to schedule, concluding with the submission of NI Water’s Business Plan on the 31 January 2020.
+COVID19 however impacted our ability to progress the assessment of NI Water’s Business Plan.
+As a result, the publication date for our draft determination for PC21 was moved to the end of September 2020 to provide sufficient time for us to properly assess the company’s submission.

-A key role of the Utility Regulator is to promote the efficient delivery of services to consumers by monopoly suppliers such as NI Water.
+A key role of the Utility Regulator is to promote the efficient delivery of services to consumers by monopoly suppliers such as NI Water through its price controls.
 We do this by benchmarking NI Water’s costs against comparable companies taking account of special factors such as the scale of the company and the local economy.
 We also consider how the efficiency of comparative companies might move over time.
-This work allows us to set achievable but challenging targets at each Price Control.
+This work allows us to set achievable but challenging targets.

-In preparation for PC21, we have published our PC21 Opex ‘minded to’ Methodology and PC21 Capex 'minded to' Methodology which we sent to the company on the 15 March 2019 following a period of consultation.
+Our PC21 Opex ‘minded to’ Methodology and PC21 Capex 'minded to' Methodology were published and sent to the company on the 15 March 2019 following a period of consultation.
 More detailed approach papers were also shared concerning:

 - PC21 CEPA Opex Efficiency Modelling Strategy Short Paper ,